 1822 – The Duchess of York is commemorated by the monument on Monument Green, and the Dial Stone from this column is situated next to Weybridge Library adjacent to footpath to car park.
 Read more history about the Monument Green area.

 1838 – Weybridge Railway station opened on 21 May.

 1848 – As the village’s population increase St James’ Church replaces the smaller St Nicholas, as it had become far too small for the hugely increased population of Weybridge.
-In churchyard are the chest tombs of the Duchess of York, Frederica Charlotte Ulrica, Bosomworth and Welland.
+In the churchyard are the chest tombs of the Duchess of York (Princess Frederica Charlotte of Prussia), Benjamin Bosomworth and J. Welland.
 Church designed by JL Pearson who later designed Truro Cathedral.
 Relics from St Nicholas church survive in St James’.

 1851 – Population has reached 1,200.